bduron/ls/rendu/ls_specs.md

 -------------------
 ### ls display order :
 1. Error messages :

-	`ls: file: No such file or directory`
+	- `ls: file: No such file or directory`
+	- sorted lexicographically